arturomoncadatorres/cookiecutter-pypackage/README.md

 ### 3. Put files under version control in GitHub
 Next, we need to put our newly-created files under version control using GitHub.
 Go to GitHub and create a new repository.
 Make sure that the repository's name matches that defined `project_slug`.

 Make sure that you have [configured your SSH key properly](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
-Now, in your project's directory, open a Git Bash and type:
+Now, in your project's directory (that is in `project_slug` and *not* in `project_slug`/`project_slug`), open a Git Bash and type:

 ```
 git init